-Like some roads in the area, Castle Creek is open only seasonally, from May through late October when the area gets its first snowfall.
+Like some roads in the area, Castle Creek is open from May through late October when the area gets its first snowfall.

 Another ghost town in the area is Independence which was founded after gold was discovered in the area.
 Visiting these places is one of the best things to do in Aspen for history buffs, as it will better help you understand the local history.

 Length: 5.6 miles round trip (3-4 hours)